 Additionally, the joint posterior distribution of the model parameters ‘bpc’, the combined effect of population and contact rate, and ‘bc’, the effect of contact rate are expected to give confidence in the precision of the model during each of the three seasonal timeframes (McElreath pg 316, Figure 10.8 (b)).
 A tight linear relationship across the sample space adds credibility to the model predictions.

-Conclusion Briefly specify conclusions concerning the original hypothesis and the information given in the article.
-Do not simply summarize, do not introduce new topics, and do not include literature citations.
+Conclusion

 We conclude that, for a California Central Coast organic vineyard, SNH dominated by mature oak trees promotes populations of the generalist spiders Thomisidae beyond the first 15 meters of the transect.
 This result suggests that producers could consider reinforcing SNH effects by emphasizing under-trellis cover crop strategies for the initial 15 meters of the rows.